dkvz/majorsetbe/README.md

 - #e9f6f3 or white or gradient to white - Backgrounds - Light turquoise
 - #778582 - Grayed color/dark backgrounds - Darker turquoise - Could be computed with SASS I guess

+We now need to match these to the corresponding SASS variables.
+Pretty sure it's in `sass/abstracts/variables`.

+I decided to create and import a new scss files for my own color definitions, called it "_ms_colors.scss".

 ## Original README for the underscore base template

 _s